 This is because you don’t want to have to pay foreign entity fees and follow the regulations and laws of another state.

 If you aren’t a resident of the United States, you may want to take advantage of the benefits of incorporating in some of the more favorable states such as Delaware, Nevada, and Wyoming.

 If you have any questions about forming your online business or where to incorporate, contact Mollaei Law by emailing email@example.com

 Best State to Incorporate a Tech Startup?

-The best state to incorporate a tech startup is the state that you live in unless you have five or more members.
+The best state for LLC if you want to incorporate a tech startup is the state that you live in unless you have five or more members.

 If you incorporate in any other state than the one you live in, you will face paperwork and additional fees as you operate as a foreign entity.